 - Admittedly, we’re biased.
 Both Myself, and one of our financial advisors, Wayne Robinson, love to mountain bike.
 I have only been riding trails for a little over a year, but Wayne is a seasoned expert.
 He has taken some epic pictures from his rides all over the country and the world.

 1. Clarity is Crucial in Mountain Biking and Retirement Planning.

 In a previous role working for a medical software company, I attended many continuing education conferences for radiologists.
 At one of these conferences, I listened to a presentation about physician burnout within the radiology discipline.
-The speaker shared how the long hours of intense focus while reading images was a contributing factor to burnout.
-He went on to talk about the importance of being able to disconnect on days off to mentally recharge.
-Much to my surprise, he next shared a video of a mountain biker riding single-track cut through a dense forest.
+The speaker shared how the long hours of intense focus while reading images were contributing factor to burnout.
+He went on to talk about the importance of being able to disconnect on days off to recharge mentally.
+Much to my surprise, he next shared a video of a mountain biker riding on single-track cut through a dense forrest.
 His point was this, to disconnect and recharge from a high-intensity job, where focus could literally be a matter of life or death, you needed to replace that with something that required the same level of singular focus to clear your mind.
 For him, that was mountain biking.

-Here is a video on some of the additional stress-relieving benefits of mountain biking:
+Here is a video on some of the additional stress-relieving and other health-related benefits of mountain biking:

 How to Balance Your Focus

-This a core principle of both mountain biking and retirement planning.
-Your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
+This is a core principle of both mountain biking and retirement planning because your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
 Without clarity, your “plan” may not be much of a plan at all.
 It’s easy to lose focus due to market volatility, changing regulations, 24-hour news channels, and other distractions.
-If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path you originally set out on.
+If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path leading to your ideal retirement.
 But how do you find that focus and discipline when starting to plan for retirement?
 You seek guidance.